The Ardbeg distillery is located on the Southern ‘Kildalton’ shore of Islay, a little further

 Ah, wait - after fifteen minutes it finally got a few organics to liven things up, lifting it to 80 points.

 Taste: Peat in the start and centre, evolving into smoke in the tannic finish.

-A bit too uni-dimensional for my tastes.
-After fifteen minutes the extremely dry finish grows quite bitter.
+A trace of sweetness, but after fifteen minutes the extremely dry finish grows quite bitter.

 Score: 80 points - the old 10yo used to contain quite a bit of older whisky, but I guess this is all new stuff...

 Ardbeg NAS 'Blasda' (40%, OB, lightly peated, Bottled 2008)

 Nose: Light and gentle.
 Sweetish and perhaps a tad floral.
 Opens up a little with breathing.
 Slightly dusty.